microsoft/TypeScript-Handbook/pages/Advanced Types.md

 type Container<T> = { value: T };
 ```

-We can also have a type alias refer to itself in a property,
+We can also have a type alias refer to itself in a property:

 ```TypeScript
 type Tree<T> = {